amitshky/empRegAndMgt/README.md

 Also, this project may only work with windows because of `system("cls")`, and I didn't bother to change this one either.

 ## Other features
-- a "notice board" for admins
+- a "notice board" for admins to post notice
 - add, delete, and modify records (by the admin)
 - a message board for users